Ryan-Kiachian/Ryan-Kiachian.github.io/README.md

 # Ryan Kiachian – Mechanical Engineering Portfolio

 Welcome!
-This is my engineering portfolio showcasing a range of technical projects I've worked on as a senior in Cornell’s Mechanical & Aerospace Engineering program — while also competing as a Division I basketball player.
+This is my engineering portfolio showcasing a range of technical projects I've worked on throughout my time in Cornell’s Mechanical & Aerospace Engineering program, while also competing as a Division I basketball player.

 ## 📁 Projects